cosmonic-labs/control-demos/welcome-tour/README.md

-# Cosmonic Control Welcome Tour
+# Welcome Tour for Cosmonic Control

 This Wasm component introduces users to the core features of Cosmonic Control.
 It is built on [Hono](https://hono.dev) and based on the [HTTP Server with Hono wasmCloud example](https://github.com/wasmCloud/typescript/tree/main/examples/components/http-server-with-hono).